The Girl Who Goes

 I’m actually pretty new to having a Kindle!
 But Matt got me one for Christmas — he’s had his for years — and it’s been so great to travel with, just during the few trips I’ve used it for so far.

 I like reading a lot, but it’s hard to travel with books.
-First, I’m an extremely fast reader, so if I was really on a reading kick, I could finish multiple books on a two-week trip.
+First, I’m kind of a binge-reader, so if I was really on a reading kick, I could finish multiple books on a two-week trip.
 That’s not very practical for packing purposes, especially knowing how light we pack (in just a backpack).
 And once you finish a book, it would basically just be dead weight in your bag.

 The Kindle solves pretty much all of these problems.
-It’s so small and packable, and the Kindle Unlimited subscription I’m currently using ensures that I can start new books whenever I want, no matter where I am.
-Eventually I’ll figure out my local library’s e-Book checkout system, but until then, I’ll stick with Kindle Unlimited.
+It’s so small and packable, and I did a trial of Kindle Unlimited when I first got it, which ensured that I could start new books whenever I wanted.
+But I did eventually figure out how to set up a Libby account with my local library!

 4. Wi-Fi Repeater